Barefoot Hiking: No Shoes, No Boots

 Barefoot hiking is a unique therapeutic process that stimulates the entire human organism.
 Hikers take the process slowly as they walk across lush meadows and deep green forests.
 Some find walking in the dust, on stone or in streams an electrifying experience for the body and the spirit.

 Have you ever had a foot massage?
 Then, you understand the benefits of having areas of your feet massaged.
 Barefoot hiking is like a foot massage.
 The process improves your body's circulation and completely relaxes you.

 You are in the vast outdoors with fresh air and vibrant life.
-The feet are exposed to the natural habitat with all the body's nerve endings reaching out through the feet and out towards nature, literally breathing.
+The feet exposed to the natural habitat with all the body's nerve endings reaching out through the feet and out towards nature, literally breathing.

 - It is healthy for your feet to go barefoot.